Mascot Pictures: Sennett Studios

-By 1933 Mascot was successful enough to rent, and later buy, Sennett Studios after the original owner, silent-film comedy producer-director Mack Sennett, went bankrupt because of the Great Depression.
+By 1933 Mascot was successful enough to rent, and later buy, Sennett Studios, after the original owner, silent-film comedy producer-director Mack Sennett, went bankrupt because of the Great Depression.
 This made the company a true film studio.
 That studio lot is now CBS Studio Center.

 Mascot was responsible for the popularity of the concept of the "singing cowboy" and the "musical western".
 In 1935 the studio produced The Phantom Empire with the then untried Gene Autry as the lead.

 Republic Pictures

-Mascot's film laboratory was Consolidated Film Industries, known today as CFI Industries.
+Mascot's film laboratory was Consolidated Film Industries.
 In 1935, under pressure from that company's owner, Herbert Yates, Mascot was merged by CFI with Monogram Pictures, Liberty Pictures, Chesterfield Pictures and Invincible Pictures to form Republic Pictures, a production-distribution company designed by Yates.
 Levine was designated head of the serial and B-Western arm of the company, and the Mascot studio facilities and contract personnel became Republic assets as part of the merger.
 Within two years, however, along with most of his colleagues at Republic who had owned other companies, Levine found himself in a disagreeable situation and left Republic.
 With only the Mascot name and film library remaining in his possession, Levine found employment elsewhere in the motion picture industry and Mascot Pictures survived only through reissues of its sound serials and a single, new feature film edited from the "Phantom Empire" serial, released in 1940.